GoogleChrome/chrome-extensions-samples/README.md

 The directory structure is as follows:

 * api/ - extensions focused on a single API package
-* howto/ - simple extensions showing how to perform a particular task
+* howto/ - extensions that show how to perform a particular task
 * tutorials/ - multi-step walkthroughs referenced inline in the docs
 * extensions/ - full featured extensions spanning multiple API packages
 * apps/ - deprecated Chrome Apps platform (not listed below)